Shop threaded metal inserts by application type, including aluminum, non-magnetic, plastics, thermoplastics, and wood.

-Pressed-in inserts provide permanent threads in aluminum and other soft metals.
-Aluminum applications call for knurled body to lock tightly into the hosting material.
+Pressed-in threaded fasteners provide permanent threads in aluminum and other soft metals.
+Aluminum applications call for a knurled body to lock tightly into the hosting material.
 We provide FREE samples for our patent designed threaded inserts for metal.

 Various standardized epoxied-in non-magnetic threaded insert products.
 Choose between molded-in, pressed-in, and molded-in Inserts with shoulder/chamfer.

-Fiberglass applications call for a non-corrosive fastener that will have a snug fit, but not over tightened.
+Threaded inserts for fiberglass applications call for a non-corrosive fastener that will have a snug fit, but not over tightened.
 Prototype to production. free samples!

 Metal tube applications require an insert that provides permanent thread and the ability to lock tightly into place, while having the capability to swage to the tubing.

 Particleboard is a denser, lighter, and weaker material than traditional wood, calling for an insert that will be reliable and lock securely into the material.
 Inserts with long outer threads give strong holding power in weaker materials like particleboard.

 Our threaded inserts for plastic are a versatile solution suitable for molded-in or pressed-in applications.
 The plastic threaded insert is either inserted into the product at the time of manufacturing as the plastic molds and hardens around it or pressed into a hole in the hardened, cool plastic, creating a secure and long-lasting fit.
 These plastic inserts are available in a range of sizes and designs to meet the needs of various applications and can improve the strength and durability of plastic products.